 By Juliet Hodges, Bupa UK on

-Bupa UK’s behaviour change advisor Juliet Hodges shares her top ten hacks to help all those who are going booze-free this October.
+Bupa UK’s behaviour change advisor Juliet Hodges shares her top ten hacks to help all those who are going booze-free.

 Believe in yourself

 You might be feeling apprehensive about a whole month without alcohol and wondering if you have the willpower to last a full 31 days.
 Research shows that yes, you do – as long as you believe you do.
 People who believe that willpower is unlimited tend to be better at dealing with tasks that require self-control, and also tend to be happier.
 Tell yourself that you can do it, and it’s more likely that you will!

 Our friends and family are vital to our success with this kind of thing , – they can either be your biggest supporters, or biggest liability if they’re determined to get...

 Many of us set ourselves tasks and goals to achieve what we feel will make a difference to our lives.
 Sometimes we find it difficult to achieve these goals as the journey becomes too long, too hard or it simply gets overshadowed by other ‘higher priority’ tasks and therefore these goals are pushed to the side.

 Start by asking yourself some simple questions that can help you take control of your life and achieve your goals –

 - What are your habits and what do you want to change?

 What are trying to achieve and what is your ultimate goal?

 Is it to live cleanly, train for a 10km fun run, sleep better, lose weight, drink more water, change careers, start a...